jeffThompson/PhysicalComputing/Week02_LEDs/Code/05-MultipleLEDs.md

 ### WIRE UP ANOTHER LED
 Adding another LED to our board is super simple: just do the same thing as the [previous example](04-ExternalLED.md) but attach the positive end to another digital pin.

-* Plug the long leg of the LED into `D6`
+* Plug the long leg of the LED into a hole next to `D6`
-* Plug the short end into the same ground row as the other LED
+* Plug the short end into the same ground row as the other LED, but in another hole

 When done, your breadboard should look like this: